Broken Link Building: Does It Work? How To Do It RIGHT?

 • Create a stellar outline.
 Check similar resources online and get ideas.
 Or you can use AI tools for inspiration.

-• Add other insights to back your points.
+• Add other insights to back up your points.
 You can use journalists’ comments and articles.

 • If possible, add YouTube embeds.